 - Buy common misspellings of your domain name.

-- If possible, to avoid confusing your target market, spell the domain name exactly how it sounds.
+- To avoid confusing your target market, spell the domain name exactly how it sounds.

 - Even though alternatives are available (e.g., “.net,” “.info,” “.org,” etc.), buy “.com” addresses whenever possible – this is still the commonly assumed domain name extension of the masses.

 - Unless you’re a big company with a recognizable brand such as an IBM or an HP, using an acronym for your domain name is probably not a wise choice.

-- Stay away from hyphen and underscore characters between words in a multiple word domain name – it just complicates communicating your website address as well as making it more difficult to find.
+- Stay away from hyphens and underscore characters between words in a multiple word domain name – it just complicates communicating your website address and makes it more difficult to find.

-- Be careful when substituting numbers for the actual spelled out version of the word (e.g. using the number “4” instead of spelling out the word “four” or “for”).
-Again, it just complicates communicating your website address as well as making it more difficult to find.
+- Be careful when substituting numbers for the actual spelled-out version of the word (e.g., using the number “4” instead of spelling out the word “four” or “for”).
+Again, it just complicates communicating your website address and makes it more difficult to find.

-5 Benefits Of A Multiple Domain Name Strategy
+5 Reasons to Implement a Multiple Domain Name Strategy

-- To help create an overall better experience for your target market.
+- First, to help create an overall better experience for your target market.

-- To help create a strong brand for your business.
+- Second, to help create a strong brand for your business.

-- To help improve your search engine marketing and optimization.
+- Fourth, to help improve your search engine marketing and optimization.

-- To help gain a competitive advantage in your marketplace.
+- Finally, to help gain a competitive advantage in your marketplace.